-- Feel free to also bring along a bag with a light snack and/or bottled beverage.
-Just remember not to drink too much, as there are no toilets on board our small vessels & tours are approximately 3 hours.
+Feel free to also bring along a bag with a light snack and/or bottled beverage.
+Just remember not to drink too much, as there are no toilets on board our small vessels & tours are a minimum of 3 hours.

 What kind of personal safety equipment is provided?

 All of our passengers must wear Transport Canada approved floatation gear while aboard our vessels.
 For passengers 1.5m/4’9″ & taller, we will provide a Mustang Floatation Suit.
 This is equivalent to a one piece snow suit with a built in PFD.
 For our smaller passengers, we will provide warm snow gear (pants & jackets) which will be combined with a Transport Canada Approved PFD.

 The short answer to this question is, yes! (*Please see below for conditions).

 Adventures By HIP is a family friendly tour operator.
 Children 5+ are welcome aboard our Ocean Wildlife Tours.
 Due to the style of vessels we operate – we ask that parents please judge if their child will be capable of being seated through a 3+ hour boat ride without causing a disturbance, that other guests may not appreciate. *Same rules apply to unruly Adults!*

 If you are traveling with small child 4 & under, you have the option of joining us for a Private Tour.
 Please contact us for details/questions.

 Humpback Whales begin to return in numbers in late June through mid July.
 The prime months for whale sightings around Sooke are August – November.
 We will see some Humpback Whales remain right into January.

 Orca sightings are possible all year round.
 The prime months for Orca sightings are July – December, peaking fromAugust through September.

 We currently operate 3 small open deck vessels, two RHIBs (Zodiac style boats) and one power Catamaran.
 Please see our Meet the Fleet page for photos of each vessel.